 In the UK, a company cannot “go bankrupt”, instead it enters liquidation.
 An insolvent limited company can enter a creditors voluntary liquidation (CVL).
 This driven by the directors and members or shareholders of the company and will result in the company ceasing to trade and being wound up and struck off at Companies House.

-A compulsory liquidation or “winding-up” can follow a petition by one or more creditors of the company and is a court-based procedure.
+A compulsory liquidation follows a winding-up petition which can be petitioned by one or more of your creditors and is a court-based procedure.

 A company can enter into liquidation when it is either solvent or insolvent, the status of the company will determine the liquidation procedure.